getsentry/conduit/services/publish/README.md

 ### Known Edge Cases

 - **Sorted set bloat**: If untrack operations consistently fail, the sorted set accumulates entries for already deleted streams.
 The worker will attempt to delete non-existent streams (harmless) but the sorted set grows.
 If this becomes a problem, we can add a periodic SCAN to remove ghost entries.

+- **Rate Limit Leak**: If EXPIRE fails after INCR succeeds, the rate limit key persists without a TTL.
+This is unlikely but not impossible.